theimowski/master-thesis/docs/section-industry.md

 An obvious advantage that applies to parallelization is that data structures are immutable.
 The immutability is enforced in pure languages, whereas in functional-first languages it is the default behavior that can be overridden, i.e data structures can be made mutable (usually for performance reasons).
-Vast majority of concurrency issues appear in object-oriented software due to the fact that objects are stateful, thus accessing an object in multi-threaded environment may lead to unexpected results when certain precautions are not taken.
+Vast majority of concurrency issues appear in OOP software due to the fact that objects are stateful, thus accessing an object in multi-threaded environment may lead to unexpected results when certain precautions are not taken.
 In functional paradigm on the other hand, such danger goes away when immutable data structures are being used, releasing the engineer from non-trivial task of context synchronization and preventing whole class of defects.

 One approach to write concurrent programs is described in article by Jones {{{jones2007beautiful}}}, where the author outlines benefits of Software Transactional Memory (STM) mechanism embedded into Haskell.